Alohamoras/snowball-cloud-monitor/README.md

 # AWS Snowball Device Monitor

-A lightweight, automated monitoring solution for AWS Snowball devices that provides real-time connectivity monitoring, alerting, and health tracking.
+A lightweight, automated monitoring solution for AWS Snowball devices that provides real-time connectivity monitoring, alerting, and health tracking (really a few bash scripts + cron).

 ## What This Does